 In order to use RunSignUp, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-Remaining true to the originators of the OTILLO, Casco Bay Islands Swimrun is a two-person team event.
-Not a relay, teamates must race the entire course together.
+If racing as a team, teammates must race the entire course together.
 Rules permit swim aids such as hand paddles, pull buoys, wetsuits and even swim fins to name a few.
-Certain safety gear is mandated by race rules and hydration and race fuel can be carried too, but what one starts with, so too must they finish.
+Certain safety gear is mandated by race rules and hydration and race fuel can be carried too, but what one starts with, so too must they finish with.
 Changing from trail shoes to swim fins, or tending to awkward gear can chew up valuable time.
 Having the right teammate and equipment can make all the difference.
 Solo racers must carry with them a safety floatation buoy (New Wave Swim Buoy, for example)

 If you have any questions about this race, click the button below.Questions?